Parallel Programming Models

 Triton Kernels

 Writing CUDA C++ directly can be verbose and non-portable.
 Triton is a newer approach: it's a domain-specific language embedded in Python that aims to simplify GPU programming while remaining close to hardware.
-Triton provides a JIT compiler that lowers your Pythonic kernel code through multiple stages (Triton -> Triton IR -> MLIR -> PTX or other backend).
-Under the hood it generates code similar to what you'd write in CUDA, but you get to work in Python with auto-parallelization over a grid of threads.
+Triton provides a JIT compiler that lowers your Pythonic kernel code through multiple stages (Triton > Triton IR > MLIR > PTX or other backend).
+Under the hood it generates optimized GPU code comparable to hand-written CUDA, but lets you express kernels in a higher-level Python DSL that abstracts away much of the manual thread and memory management.

 Below is a simple Triton kernel that multiplies every element of an